Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Introduction

 Recently, by modeling the linear computational imaging system within the Bayesian filtering framework, Du \emph{et al.}~\cite{du2025information} proposed a recursive approach to estimate the PDF of the imaging object from already-acquired detection signals.
 This formulation suggests a promising route for evaluating information-theoretic measures and designing information-optimal encoding light fields in an adaptive manner.
 However, from existing studies on adaptive GI~\cite{wu2020online,wang2023dual}, it remains unclear whether adaptive measurements can consistently yield fundamental performance gains, particularly from an information-theoretic perspective.
 More broadly, in the context of adaptive CS, the superiority of adaptive sensing over non-adaptive measurements has long remained theoretically inconclusive~\cite{donoho2006compressed,arias2012fundamental,malloy2014near}, especially in noisy and practically constrained regimes.

 In this Article, we explicitly investigate the possibility to adaptively establish the information-optimal encoding for GI, and propose a general adaptive information-maximization encoding~(AIME) framework.
 It enables quantitative evaluation of the information content acquired in the encoding-detection process, and facilitates the design of optimal encoding under practical constraints through information maximization.
-Theoretical analysis and numerical simulations consistently show that, under a total-energy constraint corresponding to a fixed encoding illumination energy, the information-maximization encoding converges to a point-like illumination pattern.
-In contrast to traditional imaging, the resulting scanning order is adaptively determined by the object rather than following a deterministic sequence.
-Owing to this adaptive design, the proposed AIME strategy achieves superior imaging performance compared to conventional ``fixed point-to-point'' imaging mode without relying on additional heuristic regularization schemes, particularly in low signal-to-noise ratio (SNR) regimes.
-Comparison with typical encoding patterns also show that the information-optimal encoding consistently yields improved imaging quality across a wide range of sampling ratios (SRs) and SNR conditions.
+Theoretical analysis and experimental results consistently reveal that the form of information-optimal encoding is intrinsically governed by the underlying physical constraints.
+Under an ideal total-energy constraint corresponding to fixed illumination energy, the information-maximization encoding converges to a point-like illumination pattern, leading to an adaptive scanning strategy whose order is determined by the evolving object statistics rather than by a predetermined sequence.
+Owing to this adaptive design, AIME achieves superior imaging performance compared to conventional ``fixed point-to-point'' imaging modes without relying on additional heuristic regularization, particularly in low SNR regimes.
+Under realistic modulation constraints imposed by experimental hardware, although the optimal encoding no longer reduces to a point-like structure, it still emerges as an object-dependent adaptive pattern.
+In this regime, comparisons with representative encoding strategies show that AIME consistently provides improved imaging quality across a wide range of sampling ratio (SR) and SNR conditions.
+Further evaluation of the acquired information of different encoding strategies shows strong agreement with image quality, indicating that the performance gain originates from more efficient information acquisition rather than heuristic estimation effects.
 The proposed framework establishes a principled information-theoretic foundation for characterizing and approaching the fundamental performance of computational imaging paradigms. \FloatBarrier